markd2/MarkDnD/CandlekeepMysteries/kandlekeep-dekonstruction.md

 * Knock / similar magic / DC 30 Strength check
 * (or just knock on the door), distracted he'll open it
   - attack in panic
+  - "who are you..."
+  - Jessica feels a bit of warm
   - carries iron key for the dougble-door

 * has a console with a countdown and a blinking red button